What do they do?

 They help decrease work on the cardiovascular tissues within the body.
 In cases of increased swelling and/or poor lymphatic drainage, stockings assist when the vascular system of the body is unable to.

 How do they work?

 To understand how compression stockings work we must first understand swelling.
-Both acute and chronic swelling is not only annoying, but usually painful.
+Both acute and chronic swelling is not only annoying, but typically painful.
 Legs feel heavier, muscles don’t contract, and nerves don’t function the way they should.
 With acute swollen injuries, or stubborn ones that cause chronic accumulation of fluid, the 5 steps of treatment are to PRICE:

 Compression of the body region changes the pressure within that region which in turn changes blood flow.
 Swelling is vascular or lymphatic pooling (such as varicose and spider veins) into the limbs.
 Pooling is reduced by directing blood flow back up to the trunk.
 Adhering to the PRICE principle will help return the fluid back to the heart and axillary lymph nodes where it can be easily dissipated.
-Compression stockings help facilitate clearance of fluid and mediate the discomfort by keeping the swelling above the stockings and closer to the heart.
+Compression stockings help facilitate the clearance of fluid and mediate the discomfort by keeping the swelling above the stockings and closer to the heart.